Fumapps/chatGPTDemo/README.md

 This is a demonstrator of an integration of ChatGPT in MPS.
 The idea is that users specify their model in prose, and ChatGPT produces the source code.

+## Fumapps Fork

+Fork with added gradle files to simplify setup.

+Run: `./gradlew prepareMps openProjectInMps` to open the project in MPS, which automates the setup process.

 ## What this does